Certificate in Sport Coaching

 Admission to UC with University Entrance, or equivalent, is required to enrol for a Certificate.
 Domestic applicants over 20 who do not hold University Entrance, or equivalent, may gain admission by providing evidence of their ability to complete tertiary study successfully.
 For information on gaining admission to UC please see how to apply for undergraduate qualifications.

 You are also required to meet UC's English language requirements.

 Possible qualification structure for Certificate in Sport Coaching

 The Certificate in Sport Coaching comprises a minimum of 60 points at 100 and 200-level.

 The certificate can be completed full-time over one semester or up to two years part-time.

 Credit can be transferred to the Bachelor of Sport Coaching, provided you have not graduated with the certificate (and no more than five years has elapsed).

-Students complete two core courses: SPCO 101 Introduction to Sport Coaching and SPCO 201 Athlete-Centred Coaching 1 plus two other optional courses.
-There is a prescribed list of optional courses available to choose from, please see the Regulations for the Certificate in Sport Coaching for an up-to-date list.
+Students complete two core courses: SPCO 101 Introduction to Sport Coaching or SPCO 102 Theoretical Foundations of Coaching and Teaching, and SPCO 201 Athlete-Centred Coaching 1, plus an additional 30 points of SPCO courses.
+Please see the Regulations for the Certificate in Sport Coaching for an up-to-date list.

 Credit can be transferred to the Bachelor of Sport Coaching, provided you meet the entry requirements for the degree.